Haxor44/monitor-k8s/README.md

 # AKS Monitoring with Terraform, Grafana, and Prometheus

-This project demonstrates infrastructure-as-code approach to deploy Azure Kubernetes Service (AKS) with monitoring capabilities using Terraform, Prometheus, and Grafana.
+This project demonstrates infrastructure-as-code approach to deploy Azure Kubernetes Service (AKS) with monitoring capabilities using Terraform, Prometheus and Grafana.

 ## 🏗️ Architecture